croessner/nauthilus-ui/README.md

    go run .
    ```

-   The React frontend will run on port 3000 and the Go API server on port 3001.
+   The Vite dev server runs on port 3000 and proxies requests to the Go API server on port 3001 (configurable via FRONTEND_ADDRESS/FRONTEND_PORT in your .env).

    c.
 Development Mode Architecture:
-   - In development mode, the React development server proxies API requests to the Go backend
+   - Vite's dev server proxies API requests to the Go backend (see vite.config.ts)
-   - The proxy configuration is in `src/setupProxy.js`
+   - The earlier CRA-specific `src/setupProxy.js` is no longer used by the dev server
    - The Go backend has CORS enabled in development mode to allow cross-origin requests
-   - This setup allows you to work on both the frontend and backend simultaneously
-   - In production, the Go server serves the static React files directly, so no proxy or CORS is needed
+   - In production, the Go server serves the built static files from the `build/` directory and injects `/env-config.js` automatically

 6. For production deployment, use Docker Compose:
    ```